Niche or Just Admit You’re Headed For Irrelevance

 - Category: Marketing + Selling, Niching, Personal Brand

-If you’re jonesing to be more than just an average player in financial advisory, consulting or coaching, you no longer have a choice.
+If you’re jonesing to be more than just an average player in the expertise space, you no longer have a choice.

 It’s not a question of SHOULD you niche, but how.